forest6511/Headless-V1/frontend/HELP.md

 npm run format
 ```

+## UI Libraries

+This project uses the following UI libraries:

+- **NextUI**: A modern React UI library for building responsive interfaces.
+- **lucide-react**: A collection of beautifully simple and consistent React icons.

 ## Resolving Compatibility Issue

 This error occurs because Next.js 15 depends on the React 19 release candidate (RC).